 Library Basic Support Aid - Aid to regional public libraries for operations, interlibrary programs and services.
-Can be used for data and video access costs, improving or maintaining electronic access, and connecting the library system with the state information infrastructure.
+These funds can be used for data and video access costs, improving or maintaining electronic access, and connecting the library system with the state information infrastructure.
 [134.355]